PDAL/PDAL/doc/stages/readers.obj.rst

 The **OBJ reader** reads data from files in the OBJ format.
 This reader constructs a mesh from the faces specified in the OBJ file, ignoring vertices that are not associated with any face.
-Vertices, vertex normals and vertex textures are read, while all other obj elements (such as lines and curves) are ignored.
+Faces, vertices, vertex normals and vertex textures are read, while all other obj elements (such as lines and curves) are ignored.

 .. plugin::